FabioDitrani/INFUSE/docs/index.rst

 **Project Name:** ``INFUSE``

-``INFUSE`` (Full-INdex Fitting for Uncovering Stellar Evolution) is a simple Python-based script that identifies connected structures above a user-given signal-to-noise (S/N) threshold in 2D and 3D datasets.
+``INFUSE`` (Full-INdex Fitting for Uncovering Stellar Evolution) is a Python-based tool designed to infer stellar population properties from observed spectra of galaxies and stellar systems.
-It also allows masking bad regions where extraction should not be performed.
+The code performs a **full-index fitting** analysis by comparing observed spectral indices with predictions from **stellar population synthesis (SPS) models**, such as the **sMILES** models.
+INFUSE uses a **nested sampling algorithm** to efficiently explore the multi-dimensional parameter space and to derive robust posterior probability distributions for the stellar population parameters.

 Installation
 ============